tus/tus-resumable-upload-protocol/protocol.md

 All clients and servers MUST implement the core protocol.

-This specification does not describe the struture of URLs, as that is left for the specific implementation to decide.
+This specification does not describe the structure of URLs, as that is left for the specific implementation to decide.
 All URLs shown in this document are meant for example purposes only.